-Passengers under the age of 14 are not accepted on board unless accompanied by an adult.
+Passengers under the age of 14 with Italian citizenship can travel on domestic routes, if accompanied by an adult on board.
 If the adult is not one of the 2 parents, a written authorisation in which the parents declare to entrust their child to a legal guardian, signed by both parents, has to be submitted to the Master or the Purser of the vessel.
-This letter must be accompanied by the valid ID documents of both parents and, in the case of non-EU citizens, the residence permit of the parents that includes the child.
+This letter must be accompanied by the valid ID documents of both parents and, in the case of non-EU citizens, the residence permit of the parents that includes the child;

-Minors over the age of 14 may be admitted on board the vessel provided they provide the Master/Purser with a waiver signed by both parents, with the documents of both parents enclosed, in which they claim to take full liability for any personal and/or third party damages.
-Under no circumstances shall the Master and/or other crew member take over the custody, and the consequent liability of the minor on board the ship.
+Minors over the age of 14 may be admitted on board the vessel, provided that they deliver to the Master/Purser a waiver signed by both parents, with the documents of both parents enclosed, in which they claim to take full liability for any personal and/or third party damages.
+Under no circumstances shall the Master and/or other crewmembers take over the custody, and the consequent liability of the minor on board the ship.

-It is understood that the passenger is required to obtain all the necessary documentation required by the country of destination and the Carrier cannot be held liable if such documentation is considered insufficient by the Authorities in the port of destination.
+It is understood that the passenger is required to obtain all the necessary documentation required by the country of destination and the Carrier cannot be held liable, if the Authorities in the port of destination consider such documentation insufficient.